antodom/pwm_lib/README.md

 On directory *examples* you have available three examples, namely: *basic_test.ino*, *changing_period_test.ino* and *servo_test.ino*, who illustrate respectively the use of pwm and servo objects.

 Example *basic_test.ino* uses two PWM objects for generating two independent PWM outputs with different PWM characteristics (period and duty).
+Example *wrapper_basic_test.ino* is equal to *basic_test.ino*, but illustrates the use of wrapper objects for using pwm objects as pointers.
+This is useful, for example, to make an array of pointer to pwm objects.
 Example *changing_period_test.ino* utilizes a PWM object to generate a PWM signal with different periods.
 And example *servo_test.ino* uses a servo object to generated a PWM output for a typical servo.
+Finally, *wrapper_servo_test.ino* has the same functionality that *servo_test.ino* but using wrapper servo objects.

 For all examples we use tc_lib's capture objects as "oscilloscopes" probes for checking the PWM outputs generated.
 This library is available at [https://github.com/antodom/tc_lib](https://github.com/antodom/tc_lib), and it is necessary for compiling both examples.